TrevMcKendrick/blog/_posts/2013-05-15-contracting-developers.md

 And that’s fine!
 You can still get “good enough” products made to test a market, _if that’s your goal._

-A smart way to make the work is by creating mockups.
+A smart way to make this work is by creating mockups.
 Showing them a picture of what you want built willl do more to explain your project than anything else.

 My very first Elance project I had no clue what I was doing, but I made the below mockups for the very first version of my app.
 I didn’t care about what the mockup looked like, I just need to show the contractor where the buttons went and overall layout.